laredoza/.NetScaffolder/README.md

 - Sql Server Metadata
 - Extendable Custom sources

-This imported data will then be saved in a model file (.mdl).
-All generation will then be based off this file.
+Imported data is saved in a model file (.mdl).
+All generation is based off this file.
-This project file will contain domains.
-A domain will contain several models ( These are imported from the data sources ).
-These tables are used to generate the different layers. i.e) Security Domain with a user table and a role table, etc.

-T4 templates will be used to generate the different layers.
+T4 templates generate are used to generate a layer.
 Packages consist of several templates.
 A domain will be set to use a package to generate the required layers.

 ### Supported Database Drivers